• Skip to primary navigation

 • It's really the star in tabouli.

-• Tomatoes: Chop up some cherry or grape tomatoes.
+• Tomatoes: Dice up a Roma tomato, or use grape or cherry tomatoes.

 • Cucumber: I like English cucumber because there aren't many seeds.